The (Non-)Problem of Induction

 David Hume claimed that it is:

-And this then gives rise to the problem of induction: how can we defend assuming the so-called uniformity of nature that we take to exist when we generalize our limited experience to that which lies “beyond the reach of our discovery”?
+This gives rise to the problem of induction: how can we defend assuming the so-called uniformity of nature that we take to exist when we generalize our limited experience to that which lies “beyond the reach of our discovery”?
 For instance, how can we justify our belief that the world of tomorrow will, at least in many ways, resemble the world of yesterday?
 Indeed, how can we justify believing that there will be a tomorrow at all?

-Indeed, one can make an argument along these lines that it is in fact impossible to give a coherent argument against (the overwhelming plausibility of at least some degree of) the uniformity of nature.
-For in order to even state an argument or doubt against it, one is bound to rely thoroughly on the very thing one is trying to question.
-For instance, that words will still mean the same in the next moment as they did in the previous one; that the argument one thought of in the previous moment still applies in the next one; that the problem one was trying to address in the previous moment still exists in the next; etc.
+Relatedly, one can make an argument suggesting that it is impossible to give a coherent argument against (at least some degree of) uniformity in nature.
+For in order to even raise a doubt or an argument against (some degree of) uniformity in nature, one is bound to rely on the very thing one is trying to question.
+For example, one must assume that words will still mean the same in the next moment as they did in the previous one, and not least that there will be a next moment to begin with.

 Comments are closed.